Qiskit/rustworkx/docs/source/networkx.rst

 `graph <https://networkx.org/documentation/stable/tutorial.html#graph-attributes>`__,
 `node <https://networkx.org/documentation/stable/tutorial.html#node-attributes>`__,
 and `edge attributes <https://networkx.org/documentation/stable/tutorial.html#edge-attributes>`__ in addition to the hashable object used for a node's payload.
-Retworkx has graph attributes similar to NetworkX however instead of being treated like a dictionary on the graph object itself they're accessible from a dedicated :class:`~.PyGraph.attrs` attribute.
+Rustworkx has graph attributes similar to NetworkX however instead of being treated like a dictionary on the graph object itself they're accessible from a dedicated :class:`~.PyGraph.attrs` attribute.
 This attribute can be any Python object